Chonthichar/InstagramWebscraperApp/README.md

+# InstagramWebScraper
+### Introduction:
-This KivyMD Application allows user to scrape specific data from Instagram profiles with in a specific date range and save it to a CSV file and, optionally, containing certain hashtags.
+This KivyMD Application along with selenium web scrper liberlies allows user to scrape specific data from Instagram profiles with in a specific date range and save it to a CSV file and, optionally, containing certain hashtags.
 The codebase is divided into two files:
 1. main.py (Extract Data without using Proxy)
 2. main_proxy.py (Extract Data using Proxy)